• Target level of study

 Know-how and skills

-• Prepares, collects and analyzes the information necessary for the constitution of economic study files
+• Prepares, collects, and analyzes the information needed to compile economic study files.

 • Data processing and analysis

-• Prepares the drafting of study reports: statistical or economic
+• Prepares the drafting of research reports: statistical or economic

 • Evaluates the appropriateness of implementing management tools

-Office tools, information retrieval techniques, information analysis and synthesis, communication techniques, business English.
+Office software, information search techniques, information analysis and synthesis techniques, communication techniques, business English.
 (Source: RNCP).

 Read more